Fire door inspection is a vital part of any company’s fire risk management process. Are your fire doors up to standard?

 As well as the doors themselves, clear signage is required to ensure they’re used correctly.
 But despite the ‘Keep Shut’ signs that must be fixed to fire doors, it’s worrying how often the message can be ignored.
 Part of our service here at Allsaved is to offer fire awareness training to businesses and organisations, educating people on the dangers of propping open fire doors to cool down a room on a hot day, or blocking them with office clutter.

 Click on the links for more information on our fire risk assessments or fire safety training courses.
 We’ve streamlined our fire door inspection process with the help of pioneering new software developed by Allsaved.
 Our risk assessment apps save time for Allsaved engineers – efficiencies that can be passed on to provide even better value for our customers.

 To find out more about Allsaved’s comprehensive range of services, don’t hesitate to get in touch.

-If you are based outside of these areas, please get in touch and we will be happy to discuss your requirements.
+Wherever you are based, please get in touch and we will be happy to discuss the requirements for your premises.